Tag Archives: #jewishimmigrants

 The Lost Mural

 My father, Bill Cohen, (Z”L) loved to play Jewish geography, and he proudly shared with us how the first synagogue in Burlington was founded in his grandfather’s kitchen.
 As we lived on the New York side of Lake Champlain, we visited many aunts, uncles, and cousins who lived in the Queen City and the surrounding areas.
-One was Uncle Paul Pearl (nee Pesach Ossovitz), who learned the peddling trade from his uncle Archic Perelman and went on to oversee 27 Pearl’s department stores in Upstate New York and Vermont.
+One was Uncle Paul Pearl (born Pesach Ossovitz), who learned the peddling trade from his uncle Archic Perelman and went on to oversee 27 Pearl’s department stores in Upstate New York and Vermont.
 And then there were Uncle Moe Pearl, who owned several businesses in the area, and his wife Bess; Ruth (Pearl) Kropsky and her husband Isidore; and Aunt Ida and her husband Max Ahrens.
 May their memories be a blessing and live on in Congregation Ohavi Zedek and its beautiful “Lost Mural.”

 Initially, a group of ten Jewish men—only two had families with them, met for services in members’ homes, a former coffin shop, or the second floor of an office building.
-By 1885, the Jewish community of Burlington,Vermont, recognized the need to organize a synagogue.
-Eighteen men met in Isaac Perelman’s kitchen.Having already procured a layman leader/Kosher butcher, they purchased a lot for $25, formerly the site of an old stone shed at Hyde and Archibald streets.
-With $800, they built a synagogue building, naming their new shul Congregation Ohavi Zedek, (“Lovers of Justice.”)
+By 1885, the Jewish community of Burlington, Vermont, recognized the need to organize a synagogue.
+Eighteen men met in the kitchen of Isaac Perelman, an immigrant from Čekiškė, Lithuania.
+Having already procured a lay leader/Kosher butcher, they purchased a lot for $25, formerly the site of an old stone shed at Hyde and Archibald streets.
+With $800, they built a synagogue building, naming their new shul Congregation Ohavi Zedek (Lovers of Justice).

-In 1986, the former Chai Adam synagogue was purchased by a developer with plans to renovate the building into multiple apartments.
-Recognizing that the future of the mural was in jeopardy, Aaron Goldberg, the archivist for Ohavi Zedek Synagogue and a descendant of Ohavi Zedek’s founding immigrants, persuaded the new owner to seal the mural behind a false wall, in 1986.
-Archivist Jeff Potash, Shelburne Museum’s Curator of Collections Richard Kershner, and architect Marcel Beaudin worked with Goldberg, all hoping it might be reclaimed at some later date.
+In 1939, amid a decline in the Jewish population, Chai Adam merged with Ohavi Zedek.
+After 1952, several buyers purchased the former Chai Adam building, which later became a carpet store and warehouse.
+In 1986, a developer purchased it with plans to renovate the building into multiple apartments.
+Recognizing that the future of the mural was in jeopardy, Aaron Goldberg, the archivist for Ohavi Zedek synagogue and a descendant of Ohavi Zedek’s founding immigrants, persuaded the new owner to seal the mural behind a false wall, in 1986.
+Goldberg, archivist Jeff Potash; Shelburne Museum’s curator of collections, Richard Kershner; and architect Marcel Beaudin hoped to reclaim the mural at a later date.

 “So many things could have gone wrong with the mural, but it survived through fate and circumstance,” says Goldberg.
 “It’s not just a surviving remnant.
 It’s a surviving piece with an astonishing history.”